zrcoder/amisgo/README.md

 		),
 	)

-	panic(amisgo.ListenAndServe(":9090", index))
+	panic(amisgo.ListenAndServe(index))
 }
 ```

-and then visit http://localhost:9090 , you will see a page like this:
+and then visit http://localhost, you will see a page like this:

 ![hello-amis](./hello-amis.png)